The Holocaust: Perpetrators and beneficiaries

-An estimated 200,000 to 250,000 Germans were directly involved in killing Jews, and if one includes all those involved in the organization of extermination, the number rises to 500,000.
+An estimated 200,000 to 250,000 Germans were directly involved in killing Jews.
+Including all those involved in the organization of extermination, the number rises to 500,000.
 Genocide required the active and tacit consent of millions of Germans and non-Germans.
 The motivation of Holocaust perpetrators varied and has led to historiographical debate.
 Studies of the SS officials who organized the Holocaust have found that most had strong ideological commitment to Nazism.
 In addition to ideological factors, many perpetrators were motivated by the prospect of material gain and social advancement.
 German SS, police, and regular army units rarely had trouble finding enough men to shoot Jewish civilians, even though punishment for refusal was absent or light.

 Non-German perpetrators and collaborators included Dutch, French, and Polish policemen, Romanian soldiers, foreign SS and police auxiliaries, Ukrainian Insurgent Army partisans, and some civilians.
 Some were coerced into committing violence against Jews, but others killed for entertainment, material rewards, the possibility of better treatment from the occupiers, or ideological motivations such as nationalism and anti-communism.
 According to historian Christian Gerlach, non-Germans "not under German command" caused 5 to 6 percent of the Jewish deaths, and their involvement was crucial in other ways.

 Millions of Germans and others benefited from the genocide.
 Corruption was rampant in the SS despite the proceeds of the Holocaust being designated as state property.
 Different German state agencies vied to receive property stolen from Jews murdered at the death camps.
 Many workers were able to obtain better jobs vacated by murdered Jews.
 Businessmen benefitted from eliminating their Jewish competitors or taking over Jewish-owned businesses.
 Others took over housing and possessions that had belonged to Jews.
 Some Poles living near the extermination camps later dug up human remains in search of valuables.
 The property of deported Jews was also appropriated by Germany's allies and collaborating governments.
 Even puppet states such as Vichy France and Norway were able to successfully lay claim to Jewish property.
 In the decades after the war, Swiss banks became notorious for harboring gold deposited by Nazis who had stolen it during the Holocaust, as well as profiting from unclaimed deposits made by Holocaust victims.

 Several companies benefited from the Holocaust, including several companies that are prominent in the modern day.
 Some of the largest examples are Bayer, BMW, and Volkswagen.